Superluminal Travel Primer

 The superluminal speed that is achievable in a hyperlane is therefore inversely proportional to a voidcraft’s total mass.
 Although it is difficult to determine the velocity that will be imparted on entry in the moment, the smallest manned vehicle may zoom from one end of The Bary to the other at 10,000c relative.
 More massive ships have slower average speeds, approaching the speed of light asymptotically.
 The largest freighters, carriers, and battleships achieve about 3.0c.
 A small yacht or strike vessel can travel across settled space in an hour.
 A freighter captain can head down the same lane in a week, whereas previous journeys were planned well in advance and took up to a decade.

-Although the vacuum energy inside a hyperlane is different than that of the surrounding universe, it is not enough to render new laws of quantum physics inside that volume.
-It's considered safe for all forms of matter organic and inorganic to traverse a lane, so long as the hyperspace module does its job punching through the boundary.
-Some voidfarers report a variety of transient symptoms during hyperlane injection: from nausea to hyperkinesthetia or visual and auditory hallucinations.
+Although the vacuum energy inside a hyperlane is different from that of the surrounding universe, it is not enough to render new laws of quantum physics inside that volume.
+It's considered safe for all forms of matter organic and inorganic to traverse a lane, so long as the hyperspace module does its job punching through the dangerous topological boundary.
+Some voidfarers report a variety of transient symptoms during hyperlane injection: from nausea to hyperkinesia or visual and auditory hallucinations.
 These symptoms vary by person.
-These complications abate with time spent in-lane, or upon egress.
-A hyperlane’s structure is most often experienced by human eyes as a blank, black void.
-Upon both injection and departure, there is a blinding flash over the tube's local surface in many spectra, including visible light.
-It is not wise to look directly at a FTL transition.
+Complications abate with time spent in-lane, or upon egress.

 Implications